-What's the best3D printer clone?
+What's the bestclone in 2018?
 Hard to say, exactly.
-We narrow it down to seven machines.
-Dive in to find out the best CR-10 clones!
+We narrow it down to eight 3D printers.
+Dive in to find out the best CR-10 clone for you.

 Note that for each of the CR-10 3D printer clones in this article, the list of supported filaments is based on the max nozzle and print bed temperatures.
 That said, filaments like ABS are likely difficult for any of them to print with sans enclosure.

-Additionally, unless otherwise stated, all of the following CR-10 3D printer clones are delivered as semi-assembled kits.
+Additionally, unless otherwise stated, all of the following CR-10 clones are delivered as semi-assembled kits.

-The shroud of uniqueness has fallen; begun the clone race has…
+The shroud of uniqueness has fallen; begun the CR-10 clone race has…

 |3D Printer||Build Volume (mm³)||Layer Resolution (µm)||Max.
 Nozzle / Print Bed Temps (°C)||Market Price (USD)||Check Price|

 |Creality CR-10S||300 x 300 x 400||100||270 / 90||600|

 |Tevo Tornado||300 x 300 x 400||50||260 / 110||410|

 |Anet E10||220 x 270 x 300||100||260 / 100||360|